pongraczfarkas/Microsoft-Sentinel-SIEM/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/9031e4c0-6636-4bfa-9f2a-a52fe528bf48" alt="image"></p>
 Now I will proceed to create an analytics rule that will detect threats from the Tor Network.
 <p align="center"><img src="https://github.com/user-attachments/assets/323fef57-9192-4181-8af6-90b0215d69b6" alt="image"></p>
+Here I will make a scheduled rule as I plan to run this every 5 minutes
 <p align="center"><img src="https://github.com/user-attachments/assets/96d8a239-c4e7-4f64-94c6-9cb7bfe9ba23" alt="image"></p>
+It is a great feature to add a threat type from the MITRE framwork directly to the alert.
+I will add T0822 for mine.
+I have also changed the aalert severity to High.
 <p align="center"><img src="https://github.com/user-attachments/assets/14386eb8-4243-4e6c-84a7-2ded495d8eb8" alt="image"></p>
+And no clicking on "Set rule logic" I can make my own query with KQL.
+After a lot of tries and thinking what could be an important information, I have decided to be happy with this query.
 <p align="center"><img src="https://github.com/user-attachments/assets/26f19721-cbd7-4ef9-9078-4edf1f7efe15" alt="image"></p>

 ```